12 Bible Movie Adaptations for Easter & Passover: The Robe & Risen

 Genre Expectations

-While sharing the Conversion Story genre accounts for many of the similarities between The Robe and Risen, their distinct secondary genres account for many of their differences.
+While sharing the Conversion Story genre accounts for many of the similarities between The Robe and Risen, their distinct secondary genres can account for many of their differences.
 The Sword and Sandals Epic dominated the silver screen at the time when The Robe was created, and so we should not be surprised at how the film reflects many of the tropes of this genre (e.g. a melodramatic love triangle, big set pieces, and exotic locales).
 Risen, on the other hand, blends the Conversion Story with the Police Procedural, a creative genre blend that accounts for its unique pace and structure.
-In both cases, because the movies have their own original narrative and only tangentially adapt a biblical narrative, contemporary genre expectations influence the structure and feel of the story much more than we might expect than if they were bound by a pre-existing story.
+Because both movies have their own original narrative and only tangentially adapt a biblical narrative, contemporary genre expectations influence the structure and feel of the story much more than we might expect if they were bound by a pre-existing biblical story.